AET9RNAL/HEAT-FUSE/README.md

 1. Install [Miniconda](https://docs.anaconda.com/miniconda/) and run `run.bat` — it creates the `heat_saclos` env, installs deps, and shows a menu.
 2. Install [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) if using OCR features.
-3. For hardware injection, flash `arduino/mouse_hid/` to a Leonardo / Pro Micro.

 ---